The number is committed. What's underneath it is the question.

 Here's how I think about this — and what I saw when I got called into a PE-backed digital health company last year.
 The CEO read it as a commercial execution problem.
 He wasn't wrong.
 It was a commercial execution problem.
 But the condition sat one layer underneath the commercial process, where none of the functions could see it from their own seat.

 The business was missing targets.
-Sales was underperforming.
-Leadership was asking the questions you'd expect a leadership team to ask — do we have the right sales leaders, do we have the right ICs, are we pitching the right product.
+Leadership was asking the questions you'd expect: do we have the right sales leaders, the right ICs, are we pitching the right product.
 Every question was fair.
-None of them were wrong.
-And none of them were pointed at the thing that was actually producing the miss.
+None of them were pointed at the thing producing the miss.

 Sales

-Running the motion that had always worked.
-Same conversations, same buyers, same product — into a market that had changed underneath them.
-The team wasn't the problem.
+A capable team running the motion that had always worked.
+Same conversations, same buyers, same product, into a market that had changed underneath them.
 The motion was correct for the business they used to be, not the business they were trying to become.

 Marketing

 Under pressure to perform with targets they couldn't confidently set.
-Demand was legacy tradeshow-based and expensive.
-Top of funnel declining.
-Deals stuck.
-The team was doing the work — but couldn't tell the CEO what success looked like, or what investment would move it.
+Demand was legacy tradeshow-based and expensive, top of funnel declining, deals stuck.
+Doing the work, but unable to tell the CEO what success looked like or what investment would move it.

 Product

 CEO and board support for innovation.
 CPO driving the roadmap.
-Still — re-explaining the value every SLT meeting, and friction with the CEO about timing of new solution launch.
-Air cover at the top of the company.
-No shared decision framework at the altitude where trade-offs actually got made.
+Still re-explaining the value every SLT meeting, with friction about launch timing.
+Air cover at the top of the company, and no shared decision framework at the altitude where trade-offs actually got made.

 Finance

-Watching pipeline decline and Marketing spend grow.
-Asking the right questions — what's the return on the investment, what's causing the pipeline to shrink.
+Watching pipeline decline and Marketing spend grow, asking what the return was and what was shrinking the pipeline.
 Right questions at the wrong altitude.
 The cause sat upstream of Finance's data.

-The SLT was the room where all of this collided.
-Sales spoke from their numbers.
-Marketing spoke from the funnel.
-Product spoke from the roadmap.
-Finance spoke from the investment return.
-Each position was grounded in the metrics that function was accountable to.
-What was missing wasn't alignment.
-It was the shared orientation that would have let those positions resolve into alignment.
+If you've sat in this SLT meeting, you know what happened next.
+Sales spoke from their numbers, Marketing from the funnel, Product from the roadmap, Finance from the return — each position grounded in the metrics that function answers to.
+The missing piece was a shared orientation that would let four correct positions resolve into alignment.
 Without it, every decision surfaced the same trade-offs and returned to the next meeting unresolved.

 The Condition

-Value that is real but owned by no one inside the company.
-Outcomes buyers realize but cannot take credit for to their own board.
-Differentiation that exists in the product and disappears by the time it reaches the buyer's economics.
+No one in that room was failing.
+The team was running without the operating logic that sits underneath the commercial process — and what that produces is value owned by no one: outcomes buyers realize but can't take credit for to their own board, differentiation that exists in the product and disappears before it reaches the buyer's economics.

-The question that would have given the SLT that shared orientation — and that nobody in the room had asked yet — was simple enough that the team would have answered it quickly if someone had put it on the table.
+The question that would have given the SLT a shared orientation — and that nobody had asked yet — was simple enough that the team answered it quickly once it was on the table:

 What's the value to the patient if we connect one more to our network?

 That's a number.
 Patients seen, revenue per provider, capacity per facility.
-The leadership team didn't have it, because no one had asked the question in that order.
+The team didn't have it because no one had asked the question in that order.

-These aren't gotcha questions.
-They're questions the team needed to answer together, because the answers were what would tell Sales what to sell, Marketing what demand to generate, Product what to prioritize, and Finance what to measure the return against.
-Once those answers existed, the four correct positions resolved into one direction.
-Decisions started to hold.
+And the answers were what told Sales what to sell, Marketing what demand to generate, Product what to prioritize, and Finance what to measure the return against.
+Once they existed, the four correct positions resolved into one direction.
+Decisions held.
 The same trade-offs stopped returning to the next meeting.
 The commercial process stopped producing transactions and started producing a compounding motion.

 The Way I Run Every Engagement

 I run every engagement against two things.
 The value the customer is realizing — and whether they can take credit for it in their own business.
 The value we're monetizing — and whether we're doing it in a way that compounds with the first.
-Those two don't have to be equal.
+They don't have to be equal.
 They have to be in equilibrium.
 When they are, the business produces Durable ARR.
-When they aren't, it produces growth that doesn't compound — no matter how correctly each function is running its process.
+When they aren't, it produces growth that doesn't compound, no matter how correctly each function runs its process.

 At one company, the question wasn't whether to expand from the legacy buyer to the enterprise buyer.
 The board wasn't going to dilute, the market wasn't going to get easier, and we were protecting EBITDA against an exit multiple.
 The equilibrium ran against time, not just against trade-offs.